maximilian1121/Cursed-Minecraft/README.md

 - Fast Lava
 - Infinite Water (Laggy!)
 - Fast Water
+- Infinite Piston (DO NOT PUSH ENTIRE WORLD IT **WILL** FREEZE)
+- Rapid Fire Skeletons (Applies for **any** skeleton like mob)

-**All of these mods can be configured through the mods config and are ALL OFF by default** Adding more soon!
+**All of these mods can be configured through the mod config and are ALL OFF by default** Adding more soon!
 ## Planned additions:
-- Fast mobs
-- TNT wand
+- None as of right now but anyone is welcome to create more cursed additions!
 ## Contributions
 Please contribute a curse to this mod if you really so wish to see the codebase!
 ## Gallery